5hrivathsa/Escape-/README.md

 These libraries aren't available by default.
 But you can download it using the "pip" commands

-The game downloaded from: https://shri-874.itch.io/escape
+The game downloaded from: https://shri-874.itch.io/escape You can find images of the game here as well.

 # Controls: